signmotion/fresher/README.md

 and the final value will be `syrokomskyi.com`.

-Just replace with your own _publisher-website-description_ and get your own basic structure for your own packages!
+Just replace it with your own _publisher-website-description_ and get your basic structure for your packages!

 - You can add **any** names you want and use them in **any** files.
 - **Any** depth of nesting will be addressed to the final content.
 - The values of all variables and files with the same name will be replaced by those defined at a deeper tier.

-For example, your can define the contents of `./+/README.md` for all your own projects as follows:
+For example, you can define the contents of `./+/README.md` for all your projects as follows:

 ![README file from root base](images/screenshots/readme_md_from_root_base.png)